 Interactive Brokers is a forex broker most suitable for experienced, well capitalized traders.
 The very low transactions costs, coupled with the powerful and flexible trading platform will make it an attractive choice.
 However, the account requirements and steep learning curve for the trading platform make it unsuitable for novice and small traders.
-Note also that Interactive Brokers has been fined multiple times by both the CFTC and the NFA, so this broker does not score as high as other forex brokers.
+Interactive Brokers has run into issues with their regulators.
+Find out why before doing business with them.

 Unlike most other forex review sites, Forex Scam Alerts does not receive compensation from Interactive Brokers.